fuzziqersoftware/resource_dasm/README.md

 ### render_sprite

 render_sprite can render several custom game sprite formats.
-For all formats listed below except DC2, you'll have to provide a color table resource (clut, pltt, or CTBL) in addition to the sprite resource.
-Usually these are in the same file as the sprite resources or in the game application.
+For all formats listed below except DC2 and sometimes PPic, you'll have to provide a color table resource in addition to the sprite resource.
+A .bin file produced by resource_dasm from a clut, pltt, or CTBL resource will suffice; usually these can be found in the same file as the sprite resources or in the game application.

 Supported formats: